R504 Kolyma Highway: Route

 There is also a scenic shortcut from Magadan to Susuman via Ust-Omchug called the Tenkinskaya Trassa, which receives a lot less heavy traffic than the main section of the M56 between Magadan and Susuman.

 Distances: Yakutsk to Khandyga 380 km, on to Kyubeme 320 km, to Kadykchan (via Tomtor) 420 km, Kadykchan to Susuman 90 km, Susuman to Magadan 630 km.
 From Kyubeme to Kadykchan north via Ust-Nera (the new, maintained section) is about 650 km.

-As of the summer of 2010, the Old Summer Road via Tomtor was still passable to motorcycles and 4×4s.
+As of 2026, the Old Summer Road east of Tomtor is not passable anymore in the summer, as a section of the bridge over the Indigirka River has been swept away by floods.

 Road to Chukotka

 The Anadyr Highway project from the Kolyma Highway to Anadyr in Chukotka passes Omsukchan, Omolon, and Ilirney with branch roads to Bilibino and Egvekinot, involving construction of 1800 km of road.
 The construction of the first 50 kilometers of the road started in 2012.